auth0/auth0-PHP/UPGRADE.md

 StreamFactoryInterface|null   $httpStreamFactory    Optional.
 A PSR-17 compatible stream factory to create request body streams. bool                          $httpTelemetry        Optional.
 Defaults to true.
 If true, API requests will include telemetry about the SDK and PHP runtime version to help us improve our services.
 StoreInterface|null           $sessionStorage       Optional.
 Defaults to use PHP native sessions.
-A StoreInterface-compatible class for storing Token state. bool                          $persistUser          Optional.
+A StoreInterface-compatible class for storing Token state. string|null                   $cookieSecret         Optional.
+The secret is used to derive an encryption key for the user identity in a session cookie and to sign the transient cookies used by the login callback. string|null                   $cookieDomain         Optional.
+Defaults to the value of HTTP_HOST server environment information.
+Cookie domain, for example 'www.example.com', for use with PHP sessions and SDK cookies.
+To make cookies visible on all subdomains, the domain must be prefixed with a dot like '.example.com'. int                           $cookieExpires        Optional.
+Defaults to 0.
+How long, in seconds, before cookies expire.
+If set to 0, the cookie will expire at the end of the session (when the browser closes). string                        $cookiePath           Optional.
+Defaults to '/'.
+Specifies the path on the domain where the cookies will work.
+Use a single slash ('/') for all paths on the domain. bool                          $cookieSecure         Optional.
+Defaults to false.
+Specifies whether cookies should ONLY be sent over secure connections. bool                          $persistUser          Optional.
 Defaults to true.
 If true, the user data will persist in session storage. bool                          $persistIdToken       Optional.
 Defaults to true.
 If true, the Id Token will persist in session storage. bool                          $persistAccessToken   Optional.
 Defaults to true.
 If true, the Access Token will persist in session storage.